 Floating Accommodation Sub Committee, and the Governance committee.

-Board of Directors (Past-President)
+Board of Directors (GBA Ambassador)

 Cary Kokkinen